LRZ-BADW/AITS-containers/4-Reproducible-workflows/README.md

+# Hands-on 4: Reproducible pipelines with containers

 Question:

-- The pipeline and datasets for RNA-Seq
+- Run the Nextflow pipeline with the docker provider and generate the results

 Solution: